 A Storm Is Coming

-Our care-free existence became a combination of pain and worry.
-I was in bad shape physically and emotionally.
-My social life ground to a halt.
+I was now a scared 24 year old..
+I was in constant pain, physically and emotionally.
+My social life was nonexistent.
 I stopped lifting weights.
 My mood was melancholy.
 I slept most evenings due to fatigue and sadness.
 My fiancée was my strongest support system, but my worsening fear often masked my appreciation.
-My life, before pain became a constant, was a blurry memory I could no longer view.
+My former life was a blurry memory I could no longer view.

 My body was in turmoil.
 I had no idea what I was facing, and I was terrified.